 7. Consumer Experience

 It’s not just technology; customer experience is changing.
-Covid-19 has sucked us out of our little bubbles and made us realise that we should be taking our health and hygiene seriously, and 42% of tourists agree and would favour airlines, airports and hotels with higher health and safety standards.
-However, it doesn’t stop there, with some employers considering their own ethics regarding staff safety and duty of care obligations.
+Covid-19 has sucked us out of our tiny bubbles and made us realise that we should be taking our health and hygiene seriously, and 42% of tourists agree and would favour airlines, airports and hotels with higher health and safety standards.
+However, it doesn’t stop there, with some employers considering their ethics regarding staff safety and duty of care obligations.
 Business trips also need to be safe and worry-free.

 8. Travel Testing

-Okay, I wouldn’t say this was the most inspiring travel trend in 2021, but it is certainly a positive one and something that will hopefully contribute to getting the industry back on its feet!
+Okay, I wouldn’t say this was the most inspiring travel trend in 2021, but it is undoubtedly a positive one and something that will hopefully contribute to getting the industry back on its feet!

 So while travel testing appears to be a great way to stop the virus’s travel, there will always be some cons.

-Travel trends in 2021 are perhaps going to be very different for most of this year, however, from the look of things staycations seem to be the Brit’s go-to holiday this year.
+Travel trends in 2021 are perhaps going to be very different for most of this year; however, from the look of things, staycations seem to be the Brit’s go-to holiday this year.
 It would appear that while we still want that time away, we aren’t all confident enough jumping on planes.